core-wg/oscore/draft-ietf-core-object-security.md

 2. Compose the Additional Authenticated Data and the plaintext, as described in {{AAD}} and {{plaintext}}.

-3. Compute the AEAD nonce: either use the nonce from the request, or compute a new nonce from the Sender ID, Common IV, and a new Partial IV as described in {{nonce}}, and increment the Sender Sequence Number by one.
+3. Compute the AEAD nonce as described in {{nonce}}: either use the nonce from the request; or compute a new nonce from the Sender ID, Common IV, and a new Partial IV, and increment the Sender Sequence Number by one.

 4. Encrypt the COSE object using the Sender Key.
 Compress the COSE Object as specified in {{compression}}.
 If the AEAD nonce was constructed from a new Partial IV, this Partial IV MUST be included in the message.
 If the AEAD nonce from the request was used, the Partial IV MUST NOT be included in the message.